apollographql/apollo-kotlin/doc/incubating-plugin.md

 ### Using multiple services

-The plugin now requires that you specify multiple services explicitely.
+The plugin now requires that you specify multiple services explicitly.
 If you previously had the following layout:

 ```bash
 src/main/graphql/com/github/schema.json